Education - The picture

 Over the past number of years, the opportunities for children to go to school have improved considerably in Mozambique.
 In absolute terms, the number of children in lower primary grades rose from 1.7 million in 1997 to 2.8 million in 2003.
 During this period, the school network grew substantially, with the number of lower primary schools increasing from 6,114 in 1998 to 8,077 in 2003.
 The net enrollment rate for lower primary grades (EP1 - grades 1 to 5) reached 69% in 2003 compared to 44% in 1997.

+Due to the very low quality of education, drop out rates are high and completion in primary schools remains well below the regional average.
 However, the numbers of teachers did not increase proportionally.
 This led to an increase of the teacher-pupil-ratio to 1:66 in EP1 from 1:61 in 1997.
 The proportion of unqualified teachers has also risen from 30 percent in 1997 to 42 percent in 2003.
 The quality of teaching is closely linked to the availability, competence and morale of teachers, who continue to face serious problems, including low salaries, lack of an adequate pedagogical support and teaching materials.

 And the HIV/AIDS pandemic has a high impact on the teaching cadre, too.
 It is estimated that between 2002 and 2006 about 2,700 teachers will be lost to HIV/AIDS.